Interested in Applying for One of Our Transformational Grants?

 Download the financial summary form below.
 Once complete, please submit it with your application via Submittable.

-- Based in Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau counties.
+- Based in and/or significantly serve Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau counties.

 - Be free of legal actions declared: including current or pending conflicts